 - The final step consists of buffing the blade, usually with a leather cloth (called a strop) specific to this purpose.
 Most kitchen knives will only require the first two steps since the blade will never have to be so sharp as to "shave" with, though after the second step if you have used a fine enough stone you will be able to shave hair off your skin with no trouble.

-Tips & Tricks
+Tips & Tricks How to Sharpen Kitchen Knives

-Before starting make sure the waterstones have been submerged in water for atleast 30 minutes to allow them to absorb with water.
+Before starting make sure the Waterstones have been submerged in water for at least 30 minutes to allow them to absorb with water.

 When beginning with the first step (setting a new edge), start by splashing the stone with water.
 This provides a lubricant for the blade to slide along and helps remove microscopic pieces of metal.
-It is generally recommended to hold the blade at a 45 degree angle perpendicular to the stones surface while passing the blade over the whetstone on each side.
+It is generally recommended to hold the blade at a 45 degree angle perpendicular to the stone surface while passing the blade over the whetstone on each side.

 This creates a consistent edge that will stay sharp for a reasonable amount of time before needing re-sharpening yet is not so thin that it will break or crack when placing pressure on the blade.
 The lower the angle in the initial sharpening, the sharper yet more brittle the blade can become.
 A whetstone with a grit of 500 - 1000 is ideal for shaping the edge of the blade.

 In the second step, you simply refine the edge.
-By running the knife blade over progressively finer grit whetstones (3000-12000+) you refine and polish the initial edge that you created..
+By running the knife blade over progressively finer grit whetstones (3000-12000+) you refine and polish the initial edge that you created.
 The more you refine the edge the sharper it will become.
-I usually go from a 1000 grit stone, to 4000 grit, and then finish with an 8000 grit stone.
-I then hone the knife on a steel, and wipe it with a clean cloth to remove any left over dirt and metal particles.
+I usually go from a 1000 grit stone to 4000 grit, and then finish with an 8000 grit stone.
+I then hone the knife on a steel and wipe it with a clean cloth to remove any leftover dirt and metal particles.

 Checking The Sharpness

 To check the sharpness of the blade, you can cut through a hard vegetable like a carrot or hold the knife with the blade edge facing up and drop a tomato on it.
 The knife should cleanly slice the tomato in half.
-Lacking spare vegetables , you can also scrape your fingernail across (perpendicular to) the edge of the blade.
+Lacking spare vegetables, you can also scrape your fingernail across (perpendicular to) the edge of the blade.
 The knife should "stick" and not slide across the nail.
 You can watch a video on how to sharpen kitchen knives at home here:

 Sounds/ looks simple, doesn't it!?
-The process itself is quite simple, yet at the same time it takes a bit of practice to get the hang of how exactly to hold the knife.
+The process of how to sharpen kitchen knives is quite simple, yet at the same time, it takes a bit of practice to get the hang of how exactly to hold the knife.

 This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
 For more information please read my affiliate disclosure.